perennialAutodidact/django_guides/django_heroku.md

     heroku addons:create heroku-postgresql:<PLAN_NAME>

-where `<PLAN_NAME>` is the name of the Heroku service tier you want for your database.
+where `<PLAN_NAME>` is the name of the [Heroku PostreSQL Plan](https://devcenter.heroku.com/articles/heroku-postgres-plans) you want for your database.

 For now we'll set up the database with Heroku's free plan with the name of `hobby-dev`, which allows 10,000 database rows for free.